ganjianping/gjpb-admin-console-web-react-ts-public/README.md

 - **Type-safe development** with strict TypeScript configuration
 - **Modern UI components** with accessibility (WCAG 2.1 AA compliance)
 - **Performance optimized** with code splitting and lazy loading
+- **Firebase integration** with Performance Monitoring and Analytics
 - **Code quality assurance** with ESLint, strict TypeScript, and comprehensive testing
 - **Production-ready** with zero linting errors and comprehensive error handling